Kinoti-254/Kinoti/README.md

 ## 🌟 About Me
 - 🔭 Currently learning: Python, Git/GitHub, and practical coding projects
-- 🌱 Goal: Build a habit of consistent coding (and avoid scrolling too much 😅)
+- 🌱 Goal: Build a habit of consistent coding and continuous learning
 - 🎯 Interests: Software dev, open-source, and creating fun + useful projects

 ---